Delicious Sugar-Free (or Low-Sugar) Cookies

 Admittedly, nothing tastes quite like real sugar, which I’m sure is why so many people have a hard time avoiding it.
-But these Delicious Sugar-Free (or Low-Sugar) Cookies are all tasty, and all of them can be made with either Stevia-in-the-Raw Granulated Sweetener or your sweetener of choice (or sugar, if you don’t care about the whole low-sugar thing.)
-Many of the cookies are also flourless, which makes them gluten-free as well.
-Of course making a cookie that’s low-calorie is another matter indeed, so use portion control when indulging if you’re trying to avoid holiday weight gain!
+But these Delicious Sugar-Free (or Low-Sugar) Cookies are all tasty, and all of them can be made with your sweetener of choice (or sugar, if you don’t care about the whole low-sugar thing.)
+Some of the cookies are also flourless, which makes them low-carb and gluten-free as well.

-(If anyone tries a slightly different variation on any of the cookies, please let us know in the comments on that recipe.
-And please, use either Stevia, Splenda, another sweetener, or sugar, depending on your personal dietary needs or preferences, but no judgements about what sweeteners other people choose to use.
-Those kinds of comments will not be published.)
+But please, use either Stevia, Monkfruit sweetener, Splenda, another sweetener, or sugar, depending on your personal dietary needs or preferences, and no judgements about what sweeteners people choose to use!

 First up, Flourless Sugar-Free Chocolate Shortbread Cookies that are also gluten-free.
 These cookies use butter and almond meal so they’re definitely calorie-dense, but delicious!

-Low-Sugar Coconut Almond Macaroon Cookies use unsweetened coconut, and even though that keeps them from being sugar-free this is a pretty low-sugar cookie.
-These cookies are also Phase One for the South Beach Diet.
+Sugar-Free Coconut Almond Macaroon Cookies use unsweetened coconut, and even though that has a teeny-tiny bit of natural sugar I am still calling them sugar-free because the amount of sugar is really low!
+These cookies are also gluten-free, low in carbs, and Phase One for the original South Beach Diet.

 These Sugar-Free Gluten-Free Triple Almond Cookies have almond butter, almond flour, and chopped almonds in the cookies, and if you really want a strong almond flavor use the optional almond extract.

-If I had to choose a favorite cookie, it would probably be these Flourless Sugar-Free Peanut Butter Cookies that are also gluten-free.
+If I had to choose a favorite cookie, it might be these Flourless Sugar-Free Peanut Butter Cookies that are also gluten-free.